vlfeat/researchdoom/README.md

 Then:

 * Compile the code in `engines/chocolate`.
-Check the instructions therein to see how.
+Check the [instructions therein](http://www.github.com/vlfeat/researchdoom-chocolate) to see how.

 * Download the Doom WAD (game) files and store them in e.g. `data/wads`.
 For CocoDoom, you will need the `doom2.wad` version.

-## Recording data
+## Recording game data

 Use the script `engines/chocolate/rdm-record.sh` to extract data from recorded gaming sessions.
 Either record your own game or download wad files from the Internet.
 Games are recorded as `.lmp` files and are several collections can be found [online](http://doomedsda.us/wad945m240.html).
 Use: